RubenVG02/BioInsectiNet/README.md

 Then, you need to specify your model path, the number of generations, and destination path.
 The program will return the best smile sequence of the last generation.

+### 3D Structure ###

+In order to obtain the 3D structure of the designed bioinsecticides, use "3d_repr.py".
+You need to specify the path to the model, the path to the data and the path to the target protein.
+The program will return the designed bioinsecticides using the generate function.
+You can also specify the toxicity limit of the designed bioinsecticides using the calculate_affinity function.
+The program will return the designed bioinsecticides that have a toxicity lower than the limit.
+You can also specify a path of generated molecules to check.
+You will obtain an sdf file with the 3D structure of the designed bioinsecticides.

 ## Installation